-Norbert Wilson Auburn University
+Norbert Wilson Tufts University

 Dr. Norbert Wilson is a professor of food policy in the Friedman School of Nutrition Science and Policy and an adjunct professor of agricultural economics at Auburn University, AL. He has published in journals such as the American Journal of Agricultural Economics, American Journal of Health Behavior, Food Policy, World Development, inter alia.
 He worked at the Organization for Economic Cooperation and Development (OECD), where he focused on international food and trade policies.
 Dr. Wilson just completed a USDA-supported sabbatical leave at Cornell University on behavioral economics in the context of food choice among food pantry clients.